 Once you get to know your students, this becomes easier and easier to accomplish.
 By the end of the year, your classroom is a well-oiled machine.

-The student-centered learning environment
+Methods of Student-Centered Learning: The student-centered learning environment

 The most simplistic way to put it, a student-centered environment needs to encourage collaboration and movement.
 Flexible seating should be available for students who need to move around or engage in different seating arrangements to be the most productive.